• Skip to main content

 Ingredients You Need to Make This Recipe

 • Granulated sugar.
-To sweeten the yams and make the syrupy baking liquid.
+To sweeten the yams and help create the syrupy baking liquid.

 • Cinnamon, ginger, nutmeg, cloves, salt, and vanilla extract.
-To flavor the candied yams.
+For the perfect amount of spice, depth, and added flavor.

 How To Make This Recipe

-sliced sweet potatoes coated with brown sugar syrup in a baking dish.
+Sliced sweet potatoes coated with brown sugar syrup in a butter baking dish.

-close up of candied yams in a white baking dish.
+A close-up shot of southern candied yams in a white baking dish.

 What Are Candied Yams?